-We are approached almost every day by creatives who are wanting to know the best way to commence a career as a floral designer so I thought it would be valuable to offer some advice on the topic.
+We are approached almost every day by creatives who are wanting to know the best way to commence a career as a florist so I thought it would be valuable to offer some advice on the topic.

 A good place to start is to simply approach a florist you would love to work in see if they offer work experience.
 While the work you do will be limited, you will get to see behind the scenes and experience the hard work that each day brings.
 What often surprises those new to the industry is that it is an extremely physical job that is rarely glamorous.
 You really must be fit and of good general health.
 Setting up a large event or corporate display can be a workout in itself and there is never room for error.